nadineproject/nadine/README.markdown

 * Phython (Probably comes with your system otherwise it can be downloaded from their [website](https://www.python.org/downloads/).)
 * virtualenv (install with `pip virtualenv`)
+* XCode if you are on Mac OS X

 ## Handy Installation Instructions